-Responsibility: Funding: City of Compton Community Development Department General Fund Implementation Schedule: Emergency Shelters.
-Adopt new regulations to permit Emergency Shelters by right in a designated overlay zone, by March 2020.
-Single Room Occupancy (SRO) Units .
+Responsibility: Funding: City of Compton Community Development Department

+General Fund

+Implementation Schedule:

+Single Room Occupancy (SRO) Units.
 Adopt new regulations to permit SRO units with a Conditional Use Permit review process, by September 2020.

-Transitional and Supportive Housing .
-Adopt new regulations to define family as well as Transitional and Supportive Housing and to permit Transitional Housing as a residential use subject only to those restrictions that apply to other residential dwellings of the same type in the same zone (including mixed-use and commercial zones that allow residential uses) by December 2020.
-In addition, adopt new regulations to permit Supportive Housing as a residential use subject only to those restrictions that apply to other residential use subject only to those restrictions that apply to other residential use subject only to those restrictions that apply to other residential dwellings of the same type in the same zone (including mixed-use and commercial zones that allow residential uses) by November 2019.
-In addition, amend regulations pursuant to AB 2162, which requires supportive housing projects meeting specific criteria to be allowed by-right in multifamily and mixed-use zones, including non-residential zones permitting multifamily uses.
-Residential Parking Requirements .
-Adopt new regulations to update and reduce current requirement of 1.5 covered spaces per unit by Summer 2020.
+Supportive Housing.
+Adopt new standards to allow supportive housing as a permitted use, without discretionary review, in zones where multifamily and mixed uses are permitted, including nonresidential zones permitting multifamily uses by December 2020.

+Low Barrier Navigation Centers.
+Per AB 101 (2019), review the City's zoning ordinance and make revisions if necessary to allow low barrier navigation centers for the homeless per Government Code 65660-6566 by December 2020.

+Residential Parking Requirements.
+Adopt new regulations to update and reduce current parking requirements of 1.5 covered spaces per units to 1 space per unit and purse mitigations to the garage requirements for developments that include an affordable housing component Amendments to occur by Summer 2020.

 Residential Minimum Unit Size.
 Adopt new regulations to reduce current requirement of 600 sf (one-bedroom unit), by December 2020.

+Deleted: 2021

 Residential Objective Design Standards.
-Adopt new standards in compliance with state law by December 2021.
+Adopt new standards in compliance with state law by December 2020.

 Accessory Dwelling Units.
-Adopt new standards in compliance with state law, by December 2021.
-Administrative Multi-Family review .
-Adopt Artesia Station TOD specific plan to allow all residential development to occur as a "By Right" land use by December 2019 and remove of the CUP requirement citywide by December 2021.
+Adopt new standards in compliance with state law, by December 2020.

+Administrative Multi-Family review.
+Adopt Artesia Station TOD specific plan to allow all residential development to occur as a "By Right" land use by December 2019 and remove the citywide CUP requirement for multifamily by December 2020.

+Deleted: 2021

 Quantified Objectives: Comply with applicable state requirements.